dougbutner/beta-pseudo/README.md

 Architecture for contracts related to cXc.world 🗺🎶 beta.

 ## To Contribute to the pseudo-code
-Simply open an issue with your ideas.
+Simply open an issue with your ideas, or send pull requests.
+If you don't have a Github account, let us know what you see to be improved in the [Ideas + Feedback section](https://discord.gg/7MWFcYFjHz) of cXc's discord.

 **Find the contracts**
 - [ups.cxc](pseudo-contracts/ups.cxc) - Receives BLUX / Sol Ups / Big Ups and pays artists BLUX